A few facts about the Boii tribe

 A 10th century Eastern Roman Emperor, Constantine VII, describes the settlement of Serbs in Balkans, in the early 6th century AD, in the following manner:

-Moreover, sources on White Serbia mention the mythical King of Serbs known as Bojka, Boika, Boii.
+Moreover, sources on White Serbia mention the mythical King of Serbs as Bojka, Boika, or Boii.

 Well, the truth is that it doesn’t if we make these two assumptions: 1.
 That Boii were Gauls and 2.
 That Serbs came on Balkans in the 6th century for the first time, even though Constantine VII never explicitly says that.
 It is just presumed based on the words “they originally dwelt” in White Serbia.
-But bear in mind that he writes this in the 10th century, 4 centuries after the migration took place.
+But bear in mind that he writes this in the 10th century, four centuries after the presumed migration to the Balkans took place.

 Do we have a second opinion on this?
-Well yes, we have Slavic sources that I have already mentioned in my post “Did Serbs construct the tower of Babel“.
+Well yes, we have Slavic sources.
+I have already mentioned them in my post “Did Serbs construct the tower of Babel“.
 Nestor claims that Serbs originally dwelt on Balkans from where they were pushed away by Roman armies.
-The Chronicle of Dalimil claims that White Serbs (in Bohemia) are actually descendants of Balkan Serbs.
+The Chronicle of Dalimil claims that White Serbs (in Bohemia) are actually descendants of the Balkan Serbs.

 Ok, so the Slavic sources match.
-If both Nestor and Chronicle of Dalimil considered Boii as Serbs, than their stories are actually historically accurate.
+If both Nestor and Chronicle of Dalimil considered Boii as Serbs, then their stories are actually historically accurate.
 But if Serbs were indeed present in this part of the world, do we have some toponyms that could confirm this presence?
-Yes we do.
+Yes, we do.
 First of all, it is indicative that Heraclius offered Serbs to settle in a place called SERBIA, near Thessaloniki.
-However, today we read that this town got its name from a Latin word for watchtower.
-Hmmmm…
+However, today we read that this Greek town got its name from a Latin word for watchtower…

-So do we have a proof now?
+So do we have proof now?
 Well not really.
-This time Wikipedia does not connect etymology (strangely) to a watchtower, but to the Sarmatian tribe – Serboi!
+This time Wikipedia does not connect the etymology of Serbinum (strangely) to a watchtower, but to the Sarmatian tribe – Serboi!